bogongroverchalet/knowledge-base/_posts/2017-8-8-winter-gear.md

 - _Cross Country skis_ – suitable for medium to heavy touring with a pack.
 The use of some sort of retention strap is highly recommended to prevent runaway skis.
-- _Cross Country Ski Boots_ – A sturdier high cut boot is recommended.
+- _Cross Country Ski Boots_ – Either plastic or leather boots are recommended.
+  For leather boots, a sturdier high cut boot is recommended.
 Waterproof leather boots with 'Snoseal' or similar.
 (Do not use Dubbin as it softens the leather)
 - _Cross Country Ski Poles_ – Any material is suitable.
 A larger basket for soft snow is recommended.
 - _U.V.
 Sunglasses_ – with retention strap and ski goggles if desired.